OfficeDev/Office-365-SDK-for-iOS/README.md

 With [MS Open Tech](http://msopentech.com)'s open source project **Office 365 SDK for iOS** Preview, you can access all your users' info from Microsoft Office 365 in your iOS Apps.

 ## Develop an app
-Here's a quick guide to construct a simple application that retrieves messages using the Office 365 SDK and and Azure Active Directory Authentication Library.
+Here's a quick guide to construct a simple application that retrieves messages using the Office 365 SDK and and Azure Active Directory Authentication Library (ADAL).

 1. Create a new iOS application in Xcode.
-2. Using [Cocoapods](https://cocoapods.org), retrieve the Office 365 SDKs and the Azure Active Directory Authentication Library (ADAL) and add them to your project.
+2. Using [Cocoapods](https://cocoapods.org), retrieve the Office 365 SDKs and the Azure ADAL and add them to your project.
   > For more info on Cocoapods setup see our [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup) and [their site](http://cocoapods.org).

   To do this, add a Podfile file similar to the one used in this repo's samples to the folder where your project (.xcodeproj file) is stored.
 Add these lines into your Podfile: